CoherentLabs/GameUIComponents/README.md

 The JavaScript definition is a simple class which extends the HTMLElemnt.
 The template is loaded using XHR.
 The url property of the component class show the path to the template html file.
 Use the `importStyle` method from the components library to dynamically import style files.
-Use the `loadReaource` method to load the template.
+Use the `loadResource` method to load the template.
 When the template is loaded you can render the component.

 ```